Tyresö FF

 Tyresö Fotbollsförening is a Swedish football club in Tyresö, a municipality in Stockholm County.
-The club was founded in 1971 and is primarily known for its main women's team, which competed in the top-tier league Damallsvenskan in the 2010–2014, 1993–1996 and 1999 seasons, winning the Swedish Championship in 2012.
+The club was founded in 1971 and is primarily known for its main women's team, which competed in the top-tier league Damallsvenskan between 1993 and 1996, in 1999, and between in 2010 and 2014, winning the Swedish Championship in 2012.
 Notable players that have played for the team include the most capped footballer of all time Kristine Lilly, joint FIFA Female Player of the Century Michelle Akers and six time FIFA World Player of the Year Marta.

 Tyresö FF are affiliated to the Stockholms Fotbollförbund.
 In 2011 and 2012, they finished runners-up in the Swedish Cup.
 In the 2012 season, Tyresö won Damallsvenskan title for the first time.
 The club reached the 2014 Champions League Final but experienced serious financial problems that year, with the club's parent joint-stock company Tyresö Fotboll AB going bankrupt on 24 June 2014.
 The team withdrew from the 2014–15 Champions League season, with Linköpings FC taking their spot.
 During the 2014 season, the team withdrew from Damallsvenskan, meaning they would be relegated to the fourth-tier league Division 2.

 In 2017 the team started again in the third tier Division 1.
 It reached mid table places in the next two seasons.

 The club has an associated men's team who play in the lower categories.